 The other half of this plugin comes into effect whenever you write a new blog post or page.
 When you are editing a post or page, if you scroll down to the bottom of the page, you will see a section for All In One SEO Pack where you can add the Title, Description and Keywords of each individual post and page, or disable the SEO altogether for them.

-Plugin 4 – Wordpress Automatic Upgrade
+Plugin 4 – WordPress Automatic Upgrade

-While upgrading wordpress is not the hardest thing to do, it can be cumbersome and a waste of time that is unnecessary with the Wordpress Automatic Upgrade plugin.
+While upgrading wordpress is not the hardest thing to do, it can be cumbersome and a waste of time that is unnecessary with the WordPress Automatic Upgrade plugin.
 This plugin lets you know when a new version of wordpress is available and allows you to back up your files and upgrade with only the push of a few buttons.

-Plugin 5 – Google Analytics for Wordpress
+Plugin 5 – Google Analytics for WordPress

 The Google Analytics for WordPress plugin automatically tracks and segments all outbound links from within posts, comment author links, links within comments, blogroll links and downloads.
 It also allows you to track AdSense clicks, add extra search engines, and track image search queries.